GeertBosch/square_map/README.md

 ## Asymptotic Complexity
 Comparing actual timing results with the reference plots using log-log scale, we can derive the
 following:
 * Random flat map inserts have $O(n)$ complexity both in theory and in practice.
-This is bad.
+This is unusable.
+  However, while the square map has worse performance according to theory with uniform memory access costs, it turns out that for this test scenario the square map is uniformly better.
+Even at the point where the square map and `std::map` converge, the derivatives are close.
+So, while `std::map` may still outperform in many cases in the millions to billions territory,
-* Random flat map lookups have $O(\log n)$ complexity until about 32K elements and then gets much more expensive.
-This seems to be an effect of exceeding L2 cache size, where memory latencies start to dominate compute.
-For larger sizes the flat map and square map get closer, as the overhead of the square map with two sorted ranges compares to a flat map is mostly computational.
+* Random flat map lookups have $O(\log n)$ complexity until about 4K elements (32 KB memory in the map) and then gets much more expensive.
+This seems to be an effect of exceeding L1 cache size, where memory latencies start to dominate compute.
+For larger sizes the flat map and square map get closer, as the lookups in the right range are much cheaper than those in the larger left range.
+For the `std::map` random lookup starts missing the L1 cache at just 512 elements, as each element is a dynamically allocated tree node that may be on a different cache line.
+For 512 elements at a 64-byte cache line each, this also adds up to 32 KB of L1.
+Still, all three maps stay within a relatively narrow band of up to 4x or so of time per operation.
 * Both flat map and square map have $O(1)$ complexity for range iteration, remarkably constant even for large $n$.
+However, range iteration on a `std::map` becomes close to random lookup performance of the square map for higher $n$.
+Again, the flat map is omitted here, as it takes too long to insert the data.
+It's still surprising how bad the `std::map` gets compared to the flat
 * Algorithic complexity of point lookups seems similar for all three data structures.
 For smallish maps below 1K elements, `std::map` is best, while above 10K elements the square map and flat map take over due to memory locality, but there's never more than a 4x difference regardless of $n$.